 Day 3: Discover the "Whale Capital of the World"

 Greet the morning sun as we travel just over an hour to the east side of False Bay to document the sun rising through the rugged coastline of Clarens Drive.
-Continue towards the seaside hub of Hermanus, known as the "Whale Capital of the World".
+Continue toward the seaside hub of Hermanus, known as the "Whale Capital of the World".
 Keep your eyes peeled for the rest of the marine big five: sharks (shark cage dives can be arranged), seals, penguins, and dolphins.
 Enjoy lunch at one of the many seaside restaurants.

-Settle into the quaint town of Stanford and get ready for a lovely river cruise, taking in the vast bird life along the river's edge.
+Settle into the quaint town of Stanford and get ready for a lovely river cruise, taking in the vast birdlife along the river's edge.
 Then travel just over an hour to the scenic town of Swellendam—the third-oldest settlement in South Africa—where you will spend your evening strolling the streets.

 Day 4: Go spelunking at Cango Caves

 Today you have two choices for how to spend your sunrise.
 You can take an early hike up the Swellendam Mountain Reserve, or you can start your drive along the picturesque countryside roads that are filled with endless, yellow canola fields.
-With scatterings of abandoned farmhouses and windmills, this landscape makes for perfect subject matter.
+With scatterings of abandoned farmhouses and windmills, this landscape makes for the perfect subject matter.

-Eventually you'll pass through the charming town of Barrydale, a great stopping point for giant milkshakes at the local 'padstal', which translates to 'farm' or 'road stall' in Afrikaans.
+Eventually, you'll pass through the charming town of Barrydale, a great stopping point for giant milkshakes at the local 'padstal', which translates to 'farm' or 'road stall' in Afrikaans.
 You can enjoy delicious traditional food in this village.
 With full tummies, continue on to the Cango Caves.
 As one of the Natural Wonders of the World, the caves are filled with impressive stalactites and stalagmites.
 Here you will understand the true meaning of the 'go-slow-energy' of the Karoo.

 After a bout of cave spelunking, settle into your accommodation in Oudtshoorn and get your lenses ready for the dramatic Karoo sunsets.
 You're sure to get many stunning photos thanks to the region's unique topography, geology, and climate (low rainfall, arid air, cloudless skies, and extreme levels of hot and cold).

-Day 5: Search for meerkats - hike Tsisitakama Forest - eat lunch with locals
+Day 5: Search for meerkats, Hike Tsisitakama Forest & Eat lunch with locals

 As a favorite of all our travelers, today includes a meerkat sunrise tour.
 These tours commence only at sunrise and are dependent on fair weather since these little creatures will not venture outside their burrows on cold and rainy days.
 Meerkats are part of the so-called 'Shy 5', which also includes the bat-eared fox, aardvark, porcupine, and aardwolf.